pop-xf/json-schemas/README.md

 ### `observable_uncertainties` (optional, *type: object*)

 An object representing the uncertainties on the polynomial coefficients for the expanded observables.
 The fields specify the nature of quoted uncertainty.
 In many cases there may only be a single top-level field, `"total"`, but multiple fields can be used to specify a breakdown into several sources of uncertainty (e.g., statistical, scale, PDF, ...).
-The values can either be an object or an array of floats.
+To avoid mistakes, the names of the top-level fields must not have the format of a monomial key (i.e., stringified tuples as defined above).
+The values of the top-level fields can either be an object or an array of floats.
 Objects must have the same structure as `observable_central`, arrays must have length $M$.
 If instead of an object, an array of floats is specified, it is assumed to correspond to the parameter independent uncertainty only (e.g. the uncertainty on the SM prediction).
-This would be equivalent to specifying an object with the single key, `"('', '')"`, matching the number of empty strings in the tuple to `metadata.polynomial_order`.
+This would be equivalent to specifying an object with the single key, `"('', '')"`, matching the number of empty strings in the tuple to `metadata.polynomial_degree`.

 Examples: